 As far as I could tell, I was the only westerner not only at the bazaar, but in the entire region.
 My Australian fedora was tugged as low as she’d go and with the moon shades and beard, I hoped I might almost look inconspicuous.
 At least I figured I could get away with snapping a couple shots unnoticed.

 As soon as I steadied the Canon, though, this aforementioned geezer emerged from some angle, swiped my camera while flashing a yellowy smile, and began gesticulating wildly as if he was well-overdue for an emptying of the tanks.

 I was altogether flabbergasted but I also didn’t want to cause a scene where one might not be needed.
-The one-eyed local backtracked while still grinning broadly.
-As I stood, he steadied his hand on a cart and I realized that he intended to take my picture.
-He gesticulated some more, I removed the fedora and he pushed some buttons- none of which, I'd learn later, released the shutter.
+He backtracked while still grinning broadly and, as I stood, he steadied his hand and the camera on a parked scooter.
+He gesticulated some more, I removed my fedora and attempted a smile and he pushed some buttons- none of which, I'd learn later, released the shutter.
 Then he returned my camera, still smiling like a madman, and disappeared back into the chaos.